 The Exchange proposes to more specifically explain within the rule text what is meant by "exposure" or "exposing" an order.
-The Exchange proposes to make clear that exposure shall mean a notification sent to participants that includes the price, size, and side of interest that is available for execution.
+The Exchange proposes to make clear that exposure shall mean a "notification sent to participants with the price, size, and side of interest that is available for execution."
 The Exchange believes that this additional language in consistent with the Act because it will assist market participants in understanding the manner in which these terms are used throughout this rule.
+In addition, the Exchange's proposal to add the following rule text "An order exposure alert is sent if the order size is modified."
+The addition of this rule text is consistent with the Act because it will make clear the manner in which exposure notifications are handled today and when the exposure alert is sent.

+The Exchange's proposal to add the following language, "Exposure notifications will be sent to participants in accordance with the routing procedures described in Rule 1093(a)(iii) below except if an incoming order is joining an already established PBBO price when the ABBO is locked or crossed with the PBBO, in which case such order will join the established PBBO price and no exposure notification will be sent" is consistent with the Act because it will assist market participants in understanding the manner in which these terms are used throughout this rule.
 The Exchange's proposal to not disseminate an exposure notification to participants if an incoming order is joining an already established PBBO price when the ABBO is locked or crossed with the PBBO is consistent with the Act because in this case, such order will join the established PBBO price, which is already disseminated.
+This proposed change would conform the rule to the System operation.
 The Exchange believes that exposing an order which reflects a disseminated price could cause confusion rather than inform investors and the general public of the availability of an order.
 Today, the Exchange executes responses at a price at or better than the ABBO on a first come, first served basis prior to routing the order to an away market in accordance with the rules currently in effect in Rule 1080(m).
 If a response is received which is executable against the full volume of the order, it may execute immediately.
 Since the order was filled, the Route Timer no longer exists because the order no longer exists.
 The Exchange noted in the rule change establishing order exposure that, "Broadcasting the message to all market participants should promote broader awareness of, and provide increased opportunities for greater participation in, these executions and consequentially, facilitate the ability of the Exchange to bring together participants and encourage more robust competition for these orders.
-In addition, the proposal would continue to guarantee that orders will receive an execution that is at a price at least as good as the price disseminated by the best away market at the time the order was received."45 The Exchange believes that this notification is not necessary in the case of an incoming order that joins an already established PBBO price when the ABBO is locked or crossed with the PBBO as other orders previously established the PBBO on the Order Book.
+In addition, the proposal would continue to guarantee that orders will receive an execution that is at a price at least as good as the price disseminated by the best away market at the time the order was received."46 The Exchange believes that this notification is not necessary in the case of an incoming order that joins an already established PBBO price when the ABBO is locked or crossed with the PBBO as other orders previously established the PBBO on the Order Book.
 The established PBBO price is a disseminated price which is available to market participants.
 A second notification with the exposure message would reflect the same price as the disseminated PBBO price and would not offer market participants new information.